Illinois Unclaimed Property Finder Application

 Are notarizations required for claims?

-Compliance & Claimant Protections
+Compliance and Claimant Protections

-What protection exists for claimants?
+What protections exist for claimants?

 Are W-9s or tax forms required before payment?